 - Reverse uterine and vaginal prolapse as well sensations of prolapse.

-After work the scar may visually appear smoother, but the emphasis is on the underlying tissue changes within the fascial system and therefore improved function.
+After treatment surgical scars may appear smoother, less puckered and have a more integrated look, however the emphasis is on the underlying tissue changes within the fascial system.

 The techniques used are light and gentle with the aim of improving function, condition and integration of scar tissue.
-As healing takes place after a surgical procedure or accident, different tissue layers adhere to one another as the body rushes to heal the wound; scar work helps to gently release these adhesions to allow better function and movement in the scar and surrounding tissues.
+As healing takes place after a surgical procedure, accident or inflammatory disease (endometriosis, Crones, colitis, IBS) different tissue layers adhere to one another as the body rushes to heal the wound; scar treatment helps to gently release these adhesions to facilitate better function and movement in the surrounding tissues.

-Multiple operations in a similar area may also have an effect on your posture, as scar tissue forms (mainly the tough collagenous component) this shorten you along the line of the scarring.
+Multiple operations may also have an effect on your posture, as scar tissue forms in tightly packed collagen bundles, this may shorten you along the line of the scarring.